This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 08 March 2023

-A true treasure of nature, vitamin C or ascorbic acid is famous in cosmetics for its anti-aging antioxidant properties that play a direct role in preventing skin aging and its appearance.
+A veritable treasure trove of nature, vitamin C or ascorbic acid is renowned in cosmetics for its anti-ageing antioxidant properties, which play a direct role in preventing skin ageing and improving its appearance.
 Acting as an immune system booster, it is also essential for the proper functioning of our body and our organism as a whole.

-Discover below its various effects on the skin and its many other benefits!
+Discover its various effects on the skin and its many other benefits below!

 What is vitamin C?

-A famous cosmetic active ingredient, vitamin C is originally a water-soluble vitamin that allows the production of collagen, an essential protein for the proper development of the body and the organism in general (water, calcium, minerals, bones, ligaments).
+A famous cosmetic active ingredient, vitamin C is originally a water-soluble vitamin that enables the production of collagen, a protein essential to the proper development of the body and the organism in general (water, calcium, minerals, bones, ligaments).

-Naturally occurring vitamin C is generally found in citrus fruits, berries and certain vegetables.
-It also contains powerful nutrients that give it an incomparable power.
-Therefore, a healthy and balanced diet, rich in fruits and vegetables, is essential for a natural intake of vitamin C and to avoid a potential deficiency!
+Naturally-occurring vitamin C is generally found in citrus fruits, berries and certain vegetables.
+It also contains powerful nutrients that make it incomparably potent.
+For this reason, a healthy, balanced diet rich in fruit and vegetables is essential for a natural intake of vitamin C and to avoid potential deficiency!

-In terms of chemical structure, naturally occurring vitamin C is similar to synthetically occurring vitamin C. However, clinical studies show that naturally occurring vitamins can be even more potent.
+In terms of chemical structure, naturally-occurring vitamin C is similar to its synthetic counterpart.
+However, clinical studies show that naturally-occurring vitamins can be even more potent.

 What is the role of vitamin C?

-Vitamin C plays an essential global role for the body and more precisely for the metabolism.
-Indeed, as an antioxidant agent, it allows to fight against the risks of free radicals, aggressive for our skin and our cells.
-These free radicals generate what is called "oxidative stress".
-Vitamin C thus helps us to keep a beautiful skin as well as a bright and uniform complexion!
+Vitamin C plays an essential overall role in the body, and more specifically in metabolism.
+As an antioxidant, it helps combat the risks of free radicals, which are aggressive to our skin and cells.
+These generate what is known as "oxidative stress".
+Vitamin C thus helps us maintain beautiful skin and a radiant, even complexion!

-By fighting together with vitamin E against the free radicals produced by the body when it is subjected to external aggressions such as stress, pollution, tobacco, alcohol or UV rays, vitamin C helps protect the skin and slow down the skin aging process.
+Together with vitamin E, vitamin C fights free radicals produced by the body when subjected to external aggressions such as stress, pollution, tobacco, alcohol and UV rays, helping to protect the skin and slow down the aging process.

-Indeed, when the skin is exposed to this type of external aggression and various stresses, reactive oxygen species (ROS) are released.
-In order to protect itself from these ROS, the skin is equipped with a complex enzymatic and antioxidant system.
-Among these antioxidants, we find the famous vitamin C.
+When the skin is exposed to this type of external aggression and stress, reactive oxygen species (ROS) are released.
+To protect itself from these ROS, the skin is equipped with a complex enzymatic and antioxidant system.
+Among these antioxidants is the famous vitamin C.

-Vitamin C also acts on the production of collagen, which brings real results in terms of skin elasticity and the attenuation of signs of aging.
+Vitamin C also acts on collagen production, which brings real results in terms of skin elasticity and the attenuation of signs of aging.
 Among other things, it promotes healing.

-On the other hand, vitamin C helps our body and more precisely the intestine to better assimilate iron from food.
-Once again, it helps to avoid the risks of a potential deficiency followed by a necessary supplementation at this level.
+On the other hand, vitamin C helps the body, and more specifically the intestine, to better assimilate iron from food.
+So, once again, it helps to avoid the risks of a potential deficiency, followed by necessary supplementation in this area.

-Finally, vitamin C plays an important role in the prevention of cardiovascular diseases, it helps to eliminate liver toxins and to improve the overall immunity thanks to its action on the white blood cells present in our body.
+Finally, vitamin C plays an important role in the prevention of cardiovascular disease, helps eliminate liver toxins and improves overall immunity thanks to its action on the white blood cells present in our body.

 Vitamin C in cosmetics

-Vitamin C: a powerful antioxidant to fight against aging
+Vitamin C: a powerful antioxidant to combat ageing

-Collagen production progressively decreases as we age and thus plays a major role in the sagging of the skin.
-On the other hand, certain factors such as sun exposure, stress or smoking can cause a premature reduction in collagen production.
-This leads to an early development of fine lines and wrinkles.
+Collagen production gradually declines as we age, playing a major role in skin slackening.
+On the other hand, factors such as sun exposure, stress or smoking can lead to a premature reduction in collagen production.
+This leads to the premature development of fine lines and wrinkles.

 Vitamin C: a powerful anti-inflammatory